julianhess/slurm_gcp_docker/doc/IMAGE.md

 All compute nodes (controller + workers) are spun up with an identical image — whether they serve as a controller or worker depends on external inputs (provision script).

 This image is based on GCE image **Ubuntu 19.10 minimal**.
 The following are steps to build our cluster image from this bare image.
-In theory, all of these steps to can be done programatically; I just haven't created a script for it yet.
+To automatically create this image, run `src/generate_base_image.sh <name of image>`, which simply runs the commands in this document.

 ## Steps to generate image: